bibleexchange/courses/_translations/synoptic-gospels/004_luke/0401_introduction_to_luke.md

 Luke has the genealogy of a perfect man.
 Here we see Joseph as the son of Heli.

 Luka inaonyesha historia ya familia ya mtu mkamilifu.
-Hapa tunamwona Yosefu kama mwana wa Heli.
+Hapa tunamwona Yusufu kama mwana wa Heli.

 He could not be the son of two men, so it is supposed that Joseph was His son-in-law and Heli was Mary's father.

-Hakuweza kuwa mwana wa wanaume wawili, hivyo inadaiwa kuwa Heli alikuwa baba wa Maria na Yosefu alikuwa mkwewe.
+Hakuweza kuwa mwana wa watu wawili, hivyo inadaiwa kuwa Heri alikuwa baba wa Maria na Yusufu alikuwa mkwewe.

 Matthew started from Abraham and came down to Joseph, but Luke starts from Joseph and goes up to Adam and God.
 He is traced through Adam because He is the father of all humanity.

-Mathayo alianza kutoka kwa Ibrahimu na alikuja kwa Yosefu, lakini Luka anaanza kutoka kwa Yosefu na kwenda kwa Adamu na Mungu.
+Mathayo alianza kutoka kwa Ibrahimu na alikuja kwa Yusufu, lakini Luka anaanza kutoka kwa Yusufu na kwenda kwa Adamu na Mungu.
 Anatajwa kupitia Adamu kwa sababu yeye ndiye baba wa binadamu wote.

 How do we attain to this perfect man?
 There is only one way, Adam was the son of God, so we must become the sons of God.